Fetch pays back up to 90% of unexpected vet bills

 “If your pup accidentally eats a small amount of butter that fell to the floor or licks a bit up, they may not get sick,” she adds.
 “Dogs can have different reactions to eating the spread.
 For example, pets with a history of a sensitive stomach are more likely to have a negative reaction to eating the ingredient, even a small amount.”

-What are the health risks of dogs eating butter?
+Key health risks of butter for dogs

 “Pancreatitis causes vomiting, diarrhea, abdominal pain, decreased appetite and sometimes gastrointestinal tract bleeding,” Dr. McCullough explains.
 “In severe cases, it can cause fever, collapse, severe lethargy or lead to hospitalization.”